Milk Mayonnaise Recipe: The New Food Craze

 Read the story of milk mayonnaise and how David found it and his first disastrous attempt at making it over on his site.
 You’ll get the basics of making this wonderful dip and also some luscious variations.

 One thing to note: While this substance is called “mayonnaise” you shouldn’t treat it exactly the way you would a mayonnaise.
 It’s softer than mayonnaise.
 And lighter.
 It’s certainly not your boring old sandwich spread.
 I like to use it as a dip for baguette or as a condiment to pour over cooked fish or meat.

-Today I’m sharing my own variation of David’s milk mayonnaise recipe.
+Today I’m sharing my own variation of David’s recipe.

 Mine uses lots of parsley and garlic.

 I’ve been obsessed with parsley and garlic lately.
 I like the bright youthfulness of parsley, like a field of grass on a dewy March morning.
 And garlic, well, I think I could plunge it into a chocolate fondue and still be happy.

 In particular, I like parsley and garlic together in dips, oils and sauces when we have guests for dinner because they’re such inexpensive but flavorful ingredients.
 With very little cash you can transform sour cream, plain oil (check out my recipe for Parsley Oil to drizzle over cooked fish or steaks) or, as I’m showing you today, milk, into something that your friends and family won’t be able to stop eating.